jaccomoc/jactl/docs/pages/language-guide.md

 > x[y]
 [d:4, e:5]
 ```

+There is also the `?[]` null-safe access as well if you don't know whether the map is null and don't want to
+check beforehand.

 As with the field notation access, new fields can be added and values for existing ones can be updated:
 ```groovy
 > def x = [a:1, b:2, c:[d:4,e:5]]